MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-dotnet-quickstart.md

 1) Select the **Browse** button at the top of App Service overview page to launch the root url of your app.

-2) Append the `/swagger/index.html` path to the end of the URL to load the same SwaggerUI page you tested with locally.
+2) Append the `/swagger/index.html` path to the URL to load the same Swagger test page you used locally.

 3) Execute test GET and POST requests to verify that the endpoints work as expected.